Whitney Cummings: 2011–present: Television projects and specials, book

 Her fourth hour-long special, Can I Touch It?, was released on July 30, 2019, on Netflix.
 This special features a robot that Cummings had custom made to look exactly like her, and she brings this robot out at the end of the special.

 On November 5, 2019, Cummings launched her first podcast entitled Good for You.
 Her first guest was actor/producer Dan Levy.
 Good for You is co-hosted by former assistant and fellow comedian Benton Ray, and features a wide variety of guests, ranging from politicians and comedians to actors and journalists.
 Fans of the show appreciate Cumming's regular guests, including Nikki Glaser who has featured in multiple episodes, creating the impression of a "highly relatable friendship."

+In September 2023, Cummings claimed that she was owed over $350,000 by podcast network Kast Media, who Cummings had been working with since December 2021.
+Similar claims of non-payment had been made against Kast Media and its CEO Colin Thomson by Jim Cornette followed by Theo Von, Jason Ellis, Brendan Schaub, Bryan Callen, and Alyx Weiss, who stated they were owed significant money, including several six-figure and seven-figure shortages.

 Cummings has a chapter giving advice in Tim Ferriss' book Tools of Titans.

+Cummings was the featured guest on the first episode of the podcast Talk Tuah, hosted by Internet personality Haliey Welch, on September 10, 2024.

+A 2024 New York Times feature about Hannah Berner quoted Cummings as saying that in the past, “for a woman to even be tolerated in comedy, you had to hate yourself.”
+Cummings added that being "mean for the sake of a joke" is no longer required to succeed, citing Berner as an example of a sunnier comedian.

+In 2025, Cummings participated in Saudi Arabia's Riyadh Comedy Festival, an event which Human Rights Watch characterized as an attempt by the Saudi government to whitewash its human rights abuses.
+She is one of three women to agree to participate in the festival, contrasting comedian Atsuko Okatsuka, who refused the offer, citing the strict censorship rules.

+Personal life

+Cummings gave birth to a son in December 2023.
+In November 2025, Cummings is currently engaged to professional skateboarder Chris Cole.

 Influences

-Cummings has described her comedic influences, beginning with Paul Reiser, whom she said, "made these hysterical, brilliant commentary about the most mundane things and open it up to a hysterical world".
+Cummings has described her comedic influences beginning with Paul Reiser, who she said "made these hysterical, brilliant commentary about the most mundane things and open it up to a hysterical world".
 Other important influences for her were George Carlin, who she says challenged her to "question everything".
 Later influences were Dave Attell ("a legend now but he's very edgy"), Lenny Bruce, and Bill Hicks.